sarbojitb/devopsdemo/README.md

-This is for teting purpose.
+This is for testing purpose.
 The project name is devopsdemo